Timinator2000/Algorithm_X/15 - all or none/02 - all or none with colors.md

 Each child will be assigned to either the red, the green or the blue team.
 To help the parents during drop-off and pickup, it is important that siblings be assigned to the same team.
 All siblings share identical last names.

+This year, the 2nd gade students will be team captains.
+Brenda Walsh is the red team captain, Arnold Jackson is the green team captain and Arthur Fonzarelli is the blue team captain.

 # All-or-None Sets

 Grouping the children by last name results in the following all-or-none sets of names: